Q: What changes have you experienced since your official debut as a high school student in Tokyo one year ago, and now as a professional?

 Q: In your individual practice, do you focus on training the areas you feel you are lacking?

-A, yes.
+A: That's right.
 Recently, I have been practicing direct passes with Coach Yukihiko SATO.
-The grass on the professional field is slippery, making it difficult to execute direct passes, so I asked Coach Sato to start with basic training and work on it.
+The grass on the professional grounds makes the ball slide a lot, making direct passes difficult and hard to get used to, so I have asked Coach SATO to help me start with basic training and have been working on it.

 <Practice match, Yuta ARAI receiving instructions from coach Albert PUIG ORTONEDA>